Firdapse (amifampridine) for Lambert-Eaton myasthenic syndrome

 Use in pregnancy and breastfeeding

 According to animal data, Firdapse may cause harm to a developing fetus.
 Therefore, patients who are pregnant or are planning to become pregnant should discuss this issue with their healthcare team.
-Patients who are breastfeeding or plan to breastfeed also should inform their healthcare provider, as it is not clear if Firdapse can pass into breast milk.
+All patients breastfeeding or planning to breastfeed should also inform their healthcare provider, as it is not clear if Firdapse can pass into breast milk, or be harmful to the nursing infant.

-Pregnant women may enroll the Firdapse Pregnancy Registry, which was created to monitor pregnancy and newborn outcomes.
+Patients who have been exposed to Firdapse while pregnant may enroll in the Firdapse Pregnancy Registry, which was created to monitor pregnancy and newborn outcomes.

 Lambert-Eaton News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.